-Insurance providers can also play a part in closing the insurance gap by continuing to develop more inclusive products tailored to the needs of low-income homeowners.
+Insurance providers can also play a part in closing the insurance gap by developing more inclusive products tailored to the needs of low-income homeowners.
 Simplified application processes and flexible payment options could make insurance more accessible to this underserved market.

 Effective government regulations are vital for safeguarding homeowners, but they must be crafted to protect consumers without stifling access to essential insurance.
-Overly restrictive regulations risk deterring people from securing the coverage they need, leaving them vulnerable to financial hardships.
+Overly restrictive policies risk deterring people from securing the coverage they need, leaving them vulnerable.
 The goal should be to create smart, streamlined regulations that empower, rather than inhibit, the purchase of adequate insurance.
 By doing so, governments can ensure widespread financial protection without unintended consequences.